Mastering the Art of Process Mapping: A Time-Tested Approach to Business Success

 6. Keep It Linear

 Whenever possible, design your process map in a linear format.
 This ensures the workflow is easy to follow.
-If two actions occur simultaneously, show them stacked vertically.
+If two actions occur at the same time, show them stacked vertically.
 Use arrows to illustrate any backward steps for rework or revisions.

 Common Pitfalls and How to Avoid Them

 Even seasoned process mappers can fall into traps.
-Here are a few mistakes to watch out for:
+Keep an eye out for these pitfalls:

 When to Use Process Mapping